JavaCode7/Titanium-vscode/README.md

 # Titanium vscode
- A VSCode extension for Titanium and Thulium.
+ A VSCode extension for Titanium